7 Habits of Highly Effective People

 Managing Difficult Conversations

 Are you avoiding a conversation you need to have with someone?
 It might be a co-worker, your boss, or one of your employees.
 No matter how competent we are, we all experience conversations that cause us anxiety and frustration.
-This workshop will give you the tools you need to prepare for that difficult conversation and keep it focused and constructive.
-You will learn how to address the real issues and how to manage strong emotions - yours and theirs.
+This workshop gives you the tools you need to prepare for that difficult conversation and keep it focused and constructive.
 The conversations we have, or don't have, shape our relationships and our workplace.
 You can make a difference, one conversation at a time.
 Course content based on the work of the Harvard Negotiation Project.

 Mental Health First Aid in Higher Education